-For the past twenty-one years, a spume of water has sprayed into the air every minute or so from Memorial Day to Labor Day.
+For the past twenty-four years, a spume of water has sprayed into the air every minute or so from Memorial Day to Labor Day.
 Kids shriek as they run through the spray.
 Lovers know it’s good luck to have the spout go off as they walk past.
 Drivers passing through Yachats turn for a second look as the spray hits their windshields.
 Was that…a whale??

 Yes, it’s a whale!
 The Whale in the Park was the brainstorm of local metal sculptor Jim Adler.
 The rock wall of the little park suggested a fjord to his fertile imagination; a photo of a whale sounding, its powerful flukes arched against the sky, inspired a vision for a whale sculpture.
 At first, Adler thought installing a pump too “kitschy” to represent this dignified animal.
 But the spout is what we know of whales, the signal that alerts whale watchers that there is an animal of great power gliding below the surface.
 The pump became part of the project.

 The whale caught the imagination of the entire community.
 A committee, including Tom Smith, Joanie Bicksler, Karen Schuster, Mary Welch, Judy Grist D’Ville, and Mary Shelley among others, sold sweatshirts with the iconic swoosh of the whale’s tail, and mailed out a whale poster to potential donors—theirs to keep whether they sent money or not.
 Most sent money.
 The Oregon Arts Commission approved a grant.
 The Yachats city council gave permission to install the whale in the park after Adler showed them a maquette of the sculpture, complete with a bulb to simulate the spout.
 Councilman Burd Bicksler was paying careful attention when the spout went off…